cemiledemir/AIFirstDeveloperProgramme/cat-facts-project/README.md

 ## Usage

-1. Run the script to fetch and save cat facts:
+1. Run the Streamlit application to view the stored cat facts:

     ```bash
-    python cat_facts_app.py

-2. Run the Streamlit application to view the stored cat facts:

-    ```bash
-    streamlit run cat_facts_website.py
+    streamlit run cat_facts_app.py

 ## Project Structure
-* cat_facts_app.py: The main script to fetch and save cat facts.
-* cat_facts_website.py: The Streamlit application to view the stored cat facts.
+* cat_facts_app.py: The main script to fetch and save cat facts and Streamlit application to view the stored cat facts.
 * requirements.txt: List of required packages.
 * cat_facts.db: The SQLite database file